 The most magical time of year arrives, Christmas and New year eve.
-The cities are dressed in lights, families feel more union and love, with friends everything is joy and travel becomes a unique experience, so, if you are thinking of visiting Rome at Christmas, here we tell you 3 things you must-do if you are visiting Rome.
+The cities are dressed in lights, families feel more union and love, with friends everything is joy and travel becomes a unique experience, so, if you are thinking of visiting Rome at Christmas, here we tell you the best things to do if you are visiting Rome during Christmas.

 Always remember to plan the arrival so that it does not represent chaos, we recommend you to book in advance the Rome airport to city transfer through Uptransfer a safe, fast and reliable way to get to your hotel and start the fun.
 The travel from the main Rome Airport (Fiumicino) to the city center takes approx. 30km and takes 50 minutes.